termux/termux-packages/README.md

 This project contains scripts and patches to build packages for the [Termux] Android application.

-The packages available here are only from main set.
+The pakages available here are only from main set.
 We have some additional
 repositories:

 - https://github.com/termux/game-packages